NAVIGATE THE BIBLE

 16

-I said to myself, “I have become great – I am more intelligent than all who were in the habitation of prosperity - Jerusalem - before me; yes, I had great regard for skill and knowledge.
+I said to myself, “I have become great – I am more intelligent than all who were in the city of the Peaceful One - Jerusalem - before me; yes, I had great regard for skill and knowledge.”

 17

-I concentrated on discerning wisdom or knowledge and madness or folly.
-I discovered that this also is chasing of wind.
+I concentrated on discerning between wisdom or knowledge and madness or folly.
+I discovered that this is also the chasing of wind.

 18